DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 1. Download and install vagrant for your machine [here](https://www.vagrantup.com/downloads)

-1. Install `pip`, a python package manager for your machine [here](https://pip.pypa.io/en/stable/installation/).
-Add it to your system path so pip is a recognized command
+1. If necessary, install `pip`, a python package manager for your machine [here](https://pip.pypa.io/en/stable/installation/).
+Add it to your system path so pip is a recognized command.

 1. Install Ansible via `pip` by running the following command: `pip install --user ansible`